jhpyle/docassemble/_docs/functions.md

 The `currency()` function accepts an optional keyword parameter `symbol`.
-If this is set, then the [`locale`]-specific currency formatter function is not used, and instead the provided symbol is used, followed by the number.
+If this is set, then the [`locale`]-specific currency formatter function is not used, and instead the provided symbol is used.

 {% include side-by-side.html demo="money-field-euro" %}

+If the optional keyword argument `symbol_precedes` is set to true, then the symbol will come before the number.
+If `symbol_precedes` is set to false, the symbol will come after the number.
+If it is unset, the position of the symbol will be determined by the current [`locale`].

 ## <a name="currency_symbol"></a>currency_symbol()